simoncozens/Briem-Hand/README.md

 Gunnlaugur SE Briem is a designer and lives in Spain.
 His postgraduate studies in Copenhagen and London ended with a PhD from the Royal College of Art.Gunnlaugur SE Briem designed Briem Script.
 Previous Non-Libre versions have been released in the past by Microsoft, Adobe and Monotype.

-Sorkin Type is a Massachusetts based font foundry.
+Sorkin Type Co. is a Massachusetts based font foundry.

 ## Building